markkerry/markkerry-hugo/content/posts/automated-autopilot-tenant-move/index.md

 5. Azure Function 2 then downloads the "serialnumber.csv" from the Storage Account using a different SAS.
 6. Azure Function 2 imports the csv information, authenticates to graph using an App Registration in Tenant B and performs graph queries to register the device and sync the Autopilot registration service.
 7. Function 1 sends back the HTTP response to the client.
-8. The client completes the script by resetting the device and connecting to the Autopilot registration service in Tenant B.
+8. The client completes the script by resetting the device and Autopilot provisioning in Tenant B.

 ## Resource Requirements